 Remember that the size of a pet doesn't necessarily dictate its behavior - for instance, many large dogs are well-behaved and quiet.

 If you want the tenant to get permission from you prior to adopting another pet, be sure to state this in the agreement.

 Tenants should keep pets within his or her unit.
 Pets should not be permitted to roam free, including when unattended on balconies, patios, decks, etc. Cats should be transported in carriers when moving through common areas, and dogs should be on a short leash.

-Specify where pet waste should be disposed, and how (eg. double-bagged).
+Specify where pet waste should be disposed (eg. is there a specific garbage can, and if so, where is it located?), and how (eg. double-bagged).

 Excessive barking, meowing, or other pet-related noises can disturb other tenants and neighbours.
 Define what level of noise is unacceptable.

 Likewise, pets should not be permitted to behave in an uncontrolled manner (harassing other tenants, relieving themselves in hallways, etc).